varunsubhash/Air-Quality-Index/README.md

 - The data is then enocded to utf=8 and stored.
 - The dependent feature is the air quality index score.
 - Its obtained from a paid website weathermap.com.
+- It contains data for every hour.
+- We append the PM 2.5 data to the previously collected data.
+- We remove data rows where we have Invalid,No data and pwr fail data.
-- It contains data for every hour.We take the average for each day.
+- The PM 2.5 column data has data for every hour so we calculate the average value for each day.
--